zeXLc2p0/backoffice/metabase/README.md

 you can restore and rollback to the previous Metabase version if the upgrade corrupts the configuration.

+### Testing

+It's nice to test upgrades locally, particularly if there are significant changes.
+Briefly sketched out, here's one way to do so:

+ 1. Dump a copy of Metabase's internal database:

+        pg_dump -Fc -h production.db.seattleflu.org -U postgres metabase > metabase.pgdb

+ 2. Create a local `metabase` PostgreSQL user with a password of your choosing:

+        createuser -P metabase

+ 3. Restore the database dump to create a local `metabase` database:

+        pg_restore --create --clean -d template1 metabase.pgdb

+ 4. Create the new Metabase container using the instructions in the [upgrade](#upgrade) section above, but don't (re-)start the new container yet.
+When running `create-container`, you'll need to set the `MB_DB_CONNECTION_URI` environment variable to point to localhost and include the password you set in step #2.

+ 5. Forward connections from inside the Metabase container to your local PostgreSQL instance running outside the container:

+        socat TCP4-LISTEN:5432,bind=172.20.0.1,reuseaddr,fork TCP4:localhost:5432

+    Replace the `bind` IP address with the gateway IP output by `docker network inspect metabase-bridge`.

+ 6. Start the Metabase container:

+        docker container start -a metabase

+ 7. Look at Metabase on <http://localhost:3000>.

 ## Restart
 To restart Metabase, run `sudo systemctl restart metabase`.